ctech-05/bc-101/README.md

 Apr 2022 -

-Mar 2022 - Setup a private Ethereum blockchain of 4 validator nodes including a node configured with Epirus as a block explorer to view metrics and other data.
+Mar 2022 - Setup a private Ethereum blockchain of 4 validator nodes including a node configured with Epirus as a block explorer to view metrics and
+           other data.
+           - Truffle development enviroment.

 Feb 2022 - Experimented using docker containers instead of native binaries to setup geth nodes.